wa0x6e/cal-heatmap/options/domain.md

 dynamicDimension: boolean;
 ```

-The domain dimension depends on the chosen subDomain, more precisely on the
+The domain dimension depends on the chosen subDomain type,
-number of columns and rows of the subDomains.
+which each have a different number of columns and rows count.

-Some of the subDomains such as `day` do not have a fixed number of items,
+Some of the subDomain type, such as `day`, do not have a fixed number of items,
 as there can be 28, 29, 30 or 31 days in a `month`.

 This leads to different domains having different sizes, and